 - A minimum base rate of £720, for every full week of care you provide

 - Double your daily rate on every bank holiday you work

-- Paid travel to and from your placement
+- The cost of your travel to and from your placement covered

 - Free access to an external e-learning platform, so you can grow your skills as a self-employed carer